henrik42/rmi-examples/README.md

 *by-reference* semantics instead of *by-value*).
 With RMI you say just this by having the returned class extend ```java.rmi.Remote```.
-So the idea of making RMI calls *against* any Java interface with by-value semantics would just give us a *remote procedure call*-like solution.
+So the idea of making RMI calls *against* any Java interface with by-value semantics would just give us a *remote procedure call*-like (RPC) solution.
 RMI gives us a *distributed object* solution.
-For may use cases though the RPC solution is what you want.
+For many use cases though the RPC solution is all you want.

 Q: Is there a way to take any java interface and generate the *RMI counterpart class* on the fly?
 And then use a Java dynamic proxy to